dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ## II.
 Tumor-agnostic strategies

 Beyond ctDNA genomics, purely epigenomics based tests have sucessfuly been used to assess MRD in a tumor-agnostic manner.
+Indeed, these biomarkers hold great value for the agnostic detection of ctDNA because of their relatively high frequency and ubiquity

 [Circulating tumor DNA methylation profiles enable early diagnosis, prognosis prediction, and screening for colorectal cancer - PubMed](https://pubmed.ncbi.nlm.nih.gov/31894106/)